dhrubojoutidas/pro1/SOFTWARE ENGINEERING/Excercise_2_folder/README.md

 - Input/output simulation
 - Error handling tests (`TestQ3PartC.py`)

+### ✅ Unittesting.py — Combined Test Runner**
+A consolidated script that runs:
+- All mean tests
+- All COVID eligibility tests
+- All median tests

 ### ✅ Test Execution Screenshots
 All tests executed in the **VMWare Linux environment** as required.